fluid-project/infusion/README.txt

 The Fluid Project uses a JIRA website to track bugs: http://issues.fluidproject.org.
 Some of the known issues in this release are described here:

-* Renderer: The Fluid renderer is provided in this release as a "sneak peek" of the features we have planned.
-  It is not intended for production use, and its APIs will change significantly over the course of the next few releases.
-Try it out and share your early feedback with us, but don't rely on it for daily use yet.
-  At the moment, the Renderer only works in FireFox and Safari.

-* Uploader: The Uploader is currently NOT COMPATIBLE with Flash 10 (released on 9/26/2008).
-This bug is caused by a change in Adobe's security protocols for Flash 10, which block the SWFUpload code from calling the OS File browser.
-The SWFUpload community is still implementing a fix based on overlaying a transparent Flash object over the HTML Browse button.
-The Uploader in Fluid 0.6 will include this fix, or a fix of our own.

-* Uploader: After pausing, queue sometimes won't resume

-* Reorderer: Nested Reorderers sometimes don't work as expected.

-* Keyboard accessibility jQuery plug-in: There is a naming clash with jQuery UI's ui.selectable.js

-* Keyboard control in the Safari and Opera browsers is not yet fully supported.